Friday, May 29, 2026

 Please download and read the Syllabus for complete details about the course, assignments, pedagogical approach, grading methods, and course rules.
 Review it prior to the first class.

-Here are Class Discussion Questions that we will use to guide class conversations .
+Here are Discussion Questions that we will use to guide class conversations for each topic.
 You now have most of the questions for the entire semester, although I may provide more in advance of a particular class.
-You should print this and keep it with the Syllabus.
+You should print this and keep it with the Syllabus to help prepare for each class.

 Required Course Materials: